Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 >[!NOTE]
 > If you have folders such as `bin/` and `obj/` from your prior builds on your PC, delete those by running `rm -rf bin/ obj/`.
 You might run into issues otherwise.

-## Profit
+#### Profit

 Bot should be working fine, given you follow appropriate steps.
-For support or any inquires you can join the DisCatSharp [Discord](https://discord.com/invite/2HWta4GXus).
+For support or any inquires you can join our discord.

 ## Third-Party Hosting